varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 ~~~~~~~~~~~

 Varnish has a modern architecture and is written with performance in
 mind.
-It is usually bound by the speed of the network, effectivly
+It is usually bound by the speed of the network, effectively
 turning performance into a non-issue.
 You get to focus on how your web
 application work and you can allow yourself, to some degree, to care
 less about performance and scalability.